 In modern times, Memorial Day is still commemorated as it was long ago, but now brands have joined in by emblazoning their consumer touchpoints with patriotic designs and colors.
 Remembering the fallen has become a commercialized event.
 In fact, just the other day, a bag of patriotic M&M’s caught my eye as I was fulfilling the last-minute shopping list my sweet wife texted me (didn’t get the M&M’s—I stuck to the list—sort of).

 WHAT DO YOU THINK?

-Certainly color and design play an important role in the world of packaging, but when another level of emotional connection can be achieved, it can be reflected in sales.
+Color and design certainly play an important role in the world of packaging, but when another level of emotional connection can be achieved, it may be reflected in sales.

-Do you think the notion for which Memorial Day first began should be kept—the solemn decoration of graves instead of the decorating of consumer goods?
+Do you think the notion for which Memorial Day first began — the solemn decoration of graves instead of the decorating of consumer goods – should be kept?

 Is this type of packaging a way to inspire the remembrance of soldiers who paid the highest price, or is it a way to inspire sales?

 Whatever your position on the role of packaging and this solemn holiday, all of us at the Packaging School encourage you to pause and reflect upon those that have given their lives for the country in which we live, work, and play.
 And package.